nmaas-platform/nmaas-docs/docs/managed-nmaas/user-information/new-vnoc-infrastructure.md

 Yes, when reestablishing the site-to-site VPN connection, it is very likely that routing changes will need to be performed on the customer side as well, since the nmaas subnets will have changed.

-### Can I continue to use the existing client-access VPN tunnels
+### Can I continue to use the existing client-access VPN tunnels?

 No, once a given domain is migrated to the new infrastructure it is expected that all users that require access to the deployed applications within it will be using eduVPN as the client access VPN technology.
 Since eduVPN can use both Wireguard and OpenVPN behind the scenes, compatibility with all major computing platforms is guaranteed.
 The nmaas team has made this decision in order to simplify administration aspects, since the management of different overlapping client-access VPN solutions adds additional burden and is time-consuming.